 Distance Master of Science Degree Program in Pharmacology and Toxicology

 The Distance Master of Science Degree Program in Pharmacology and Toxicology features the same high-quality lectures and courses offered in the Ph.D. program.
 The Distance M.S. program allows the industrial scientist or student to remain at their respective institutions and earn the M.S. degree under a collaborative academic environment.
-Students will typically take 1 course a semester and the program is designed for individuals who are seeking additional academic qualifications that will facilitate their professional advancement or increase their competitiveness for admission to other advanced degree programs.
-For questions, contact our Administrative Assistant Ms. Sarah Hoadley, 785-864-4002, firstname.lastname@example.org or the Director of the Distance Master’s Program, Rick T. Dobrowsky, Ph.D., 785-864-3531, email@example.com.
+Students will typically take one course a semester and the program is designed for individuals who are seeking additional academic qualifications that will facilitate their professional advancement or increase their competitiveness for admission to other advanced degree programs.
+For questions, contact our administrative assistant Sarah Hoadley, 785-864-4002, email@example.com or Director of the Distance Master’s Program Rick T. Dobrowsky, Ph.D., 785-864-3531, firstname.lastname@example.org.

 The Distance M.S. program is designed to train individuals in molecular, cellular and organ systems pharmacology and toxicology.
 The program provides advanced scientific knowledge in pharmacology and toxicology and is designed for individuals who are seeking additional academic qualifications that will facilitate their advancement at their place of employment, or will increase their competitiveness for admission to other graduate or professional degree programs.
 All courses are offered on-line in order to provide full opportunity for students regardless of their geographic location, work schedules, or familial obligations..